cct-datascience/Drone-Processing-Pipeline/extractors-template/README.md

 3. Move the contents of the *extractor-template* folder to the current folder (should be the one named "extractor-ruby" in this example)
 4. Finally, delete the now-empty "extractor-template" folder

-At this time you should check your changes into source control.
+At this time you may want to check your changes into source control.
+Note that after running the [Generate Files](#generate) step we recommend deleting a file.
+Depending upon your comfort level with the source control you use, you may want to wait until after that step to check files in.

 ## Configuration <a name="configuration"/>